ComplianceAugust 21, 2025

 The type of transaction will dictate your due diligence and lien search checklists.
 A cross-border deal, for example, may involve cross-border lien searches.

 Depending on the type of deal, representations and warranties will also change.
-Secured loan transactions typically require a borrower to represent that assets have not been pledged to anyone else, that the borrower will not change its name, move to another jurisdiction, or perform other actions that would impact the lender’s status and the lender’s prior written consent.
-In these cases, your due diligence will involve confirming that such representations are accurate, which may include continued post-closing monitoring to ensure that the borrower follows the terms of the agreement.
+In secured loan transactions, borrowers are typically required to confirm that assets have not been pledged to anyone else, and that they will not change their name, move to another jurisdiction, or perform other actions that would impact the lender’s status without the lender’s prior written consent.
+Due diligence in these cases involves verifying the accuracy of these representations.
 This may involve periodic lien searches and/or confirming that the entity has not changed their name, relocated to another jurisdiction, or transferred your client’s collateral.

 Finally, if obtaining personal guarantees, you may want to run individual lien searches and litigation searches on the guarantors.